dojo/widgets/src/time-picker/README.md

 # @dojo/widgets/time-picker widget

 Dojo 2's `TimePicker` widget provides a form control that allows users to manually enter a time or select a valid time from a dropdown of options.
+The non-native option wraps the `ComboBox` widget.

 ## Features

-- Allows delegating to a native `<input type="time">` when needed.
+- Provides an option to use a native `<input type="time">` when needed.
 - Automatically generates all possible valid options based on the starting time, ending time, and step.
 - Completely keyboard accessible.